 Predicting future hazardous substance incidents in Sussex County is difficult.
-They can occur at anytime and anywhere in the County.
+They can occur at anytime and anywhere in the county.
 Incidents can be sudden without any warning or slowly develop.
 Small spills, both fixed site and in-transit, occur throughout the year and the probability for these events are high.
 The risk of major incidents in a given year is rare.
-It is estimated that the County will continue to experience direct and indirect impacts of hazardous substance incidents annually that may induce secondary hazards such as infrastructure deterioration or failure, water quality and supply concerns, and transportation delays, accidents and inconveniences.
+It is estimated that the county will continue to experience direct and indirect impacts of hazardous substance incidents annually that may induce secondary hazards such as infrastructure deterioration or failure, water quality and supply concerns, and transportation delays, accidents and inconveniences.

-According to the 2011 County HMP, the Right-to-Know Network database, and the Pipeline and Hazardous Materials Safety Administration (PHMSA), Sussex County experienced 96 hazardous material incidents (fixed site and in-transit) between 1950 and 2015.
+According to the 2011 HMP, the Right-to-Know Network database, and the Pipeline and Hazardous Materials Safety Administration (PHMSA), Sussex County experienced 96 hazardous material incidents (fixed site and intransit) between 1950 and 2015.
 Please note that only readily available data was used for the calculations and not all events may have been included.
-Based on the number of occurrences, the County has a 145.45% chance of a hazardous material incident (fixed site or in-transit) of occurring in any given year.
+Based on the number of occurrences, the county has a 145.45 percent chance of a hazardous material incident (fixed site or in-transit) of occurring in any given year.
 The table below shows these statistics, as well as the annual average number of events and the percent chance of these incidents occurring in Sussex County in future years (Sussex County HMP 2011; Right-to-Know Network 2016; PHMSA 2016).

 Table 5.4.11-1.
-Probability of Future Occurrences of Hazardous Materials Incidents
+Probability of Future Hazardous Materials Incidents

-Hazard Type Number of Occurrences Between 1950 and 2015 Rate of Occurrence or Annual Number of Events (average) Recurrence Interval (in years) (# Years/Number of Events) Probability of Event in any given year % chance of occurrence in any given year Hazardous Materials (fixed site) 54 0.83 1.22 0.82 81.82 Hazardous Materials (in-transit) 42 0.65 1.57 0.64 63.64 TOTAL: 96 1.48 0.69 1.45 145.45
+Hazard Type Number of Occurrences Between 1950 and 2015 Rate of Occurrence or Annual Number of Events (average) Recurrence Interval (in years) (# Years/Number of Events) Probability of Event in any given year Percent chance of occurrence in any given year Hazardous Materials (fixed site) 54 0.83 1.22 0.82 81.8% Hazardous Materials (in-transit) 42 0.65 1.57 0.64 63.6%